 Nonverbal communication fascinates most of us animal lovers, and who can blame us for wanting to understand our furry friends?
 But reading the body language of another species is quite a challenge.
 Most of us try to translate facial expressions, body postures, tail positions, and other details into signals that make sense in human terms—a strategy that often fails.

 Here’s an overview that can help you learn to read your dog’s signals.
-Look for the clues provided by the look in her eyes, the tone of her voice, the position of her ears and body, and the motion of her tail.
+Look for the clues provided by the look in their eyes, the tone of their voice, the position of her ears and body, and the motion of their tail.

-And remember to take into account your dog’s entire body and the situation she’s in—context is everything.
+And remember to take into account your dog’s entire body and the situation they’re in—context is everything.

-Open tight and showing teeth = Fearful, aggressive
+Mouth open tight and showing teeth: Fearful, aggressive

 *Depends on the breed’s natural ear position

 Happy and content: Approaching with relaxed body, sitting or lying down, eyes soft, pupils moderately dilated, tail softly wagging or straight, ears forward.